PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

 simple C++ trick which makes sure that this function is called on execution of the binary or when loading the dynamic module.

-Please note that a RandomBackend is actually in most PowerDNS releases.
-By default it lives on random.example.com, but you can change that by setting :ref:`setting-random-hostname`.

 .. note::
   This simple backend neglects to handle case properly!